ParadoxGameConverters/ImperatorToCk2/ImperatorToCk2/DataFiles/Readme.txt

    License for the specific language governing permissions and limitations under the License.

-The name "Ziqanmak'om" was devised thanks to contributions by Ivan Štambuk on en.Wiktionary.org, under the GNU Free Documentation License, which can be found here: https://en.wiktionary.org/wiki/Wiktionary:GNU_Free_Documentation_License
+Names for the Etruscan and Slavic divergence cultures were devised thanks to word lists found on Wiktionary (en.Wiktionary.org), and the name "Ziqanmak'om" was devised thanks to contributions by Ivan Štambuk on Wiktionary (en.Wiktionary.org), both under the GNU Free Documentation License, which can be found here: https://en.wiktionary.org/wiki/Wiktionary:GNU_Free_Documentation_License